 - Do not drink alcohol after the snake bite

 Pit viper venom is well-known for its toxicity especially to blood vessels and soft tissues.
 This causes intense pain, redness, swelling, bruising, and blistering in the area within a few minutes after the bite.
 The toxin can also result in life-threatening abnormalities in heart, lung, kidney, blood clotting, and nervous system function.
 Coral snake venom is also very toxic, especially to the nervous system.
 Neurologic symptoms after a coral snake bite can be delayed, so seek medical attention promptly, even if you feel fine at first.

 In the emergency room, doctors should assess vital signs including respiratory rate, heart rate and blood pressure for several hours and evaluate for “envenomation syndrome”.
 Blood tests are usually obtained to evaluate electrolytes, red blood cell count, platelet count, kidney function and blood clotting factors.
 If the patient shows signs of instability, he or she is transferred to a critical care unit for resuscitation and treatment.
 Additionally, if there are signs of a serious toxic response from a pit viper bite, antivenin medicine called CroFab can be given intravenously.
-CroFab can reduce the severity of complications seen in pit viper envenomations.
 The bite wounds are cleaned, tetanus prophylaxis is updated, and the hand and arm are monitored for swelling and blood flow.
 If swelling in the hand or arm is severe, surgery may occasionally be necessary to decompress muscle compartments to prevent further damage to the limb.
+Surgery may be needed to remove devitalized tissues and reconstruct the skin.
 Once the patient is stabilized medically, wound care, hand therapy and rehabilitation are important to regain function of the hand and arm.